 Open Thursdays 10am to 5pm; Fridays and Saturdays 10am to 10pm, September 16th to November 4th.

 Admission is $17 on weekdays, $20 on Saturdays and includes nighttime Flashlight Maze.
 Twilight admission is $15 from 7-10pm on Fridays and Saturdays.
+Other admission packages available.
 Kids ages 2 and under are always free.

 Arasapha Farm/Bates Motel